-Conclusion is the part where you sow a seed so that the visitors wants to come back or keep in touch.
+The conclusion is the part where you sow a seed so that the visitors want to come back or keep in touch.
 Here are some ways to write a conclusion for an article.

 1. Summarize your post for the people who’ve skimmed through

 2. Include the social media links or newsletter links